Anthony Perkins: Early persona

 "I'm not really suited to be a movie star.
 I have no confidence in myself.
 I'm not interested in money.
 I'm not good-looking.
 I have a hunch in my spine.
 I can't see worth a damn.
 I have a very small head.
 I haven't many opinions.
 I dislike nightclubs—the kind of things that give you easy publicity.
 I have no string of French girls.
 I'm not tough.
 I can't put on a show in public.
 I'm much too sensitive for Hollywood.
 I'm an easy target."

 He also did so on game shows.
 As a mystery guest on the popular television program What's My Line?, in the Australian accent he had used during his most recent film, On the Beach, Perkins responded to a question asking if he was a movie star by saying "The term movie star implies a certain glamor which I believe I lack."

-Even if some people found Perkins's constant complaining about his self-esteem to be annoying, it did earn him fans in the more prominent gossip columnists.
-Both Louella Parsons and Hedda Hopper were fans of him, feeling an almost maternal instinct for him. "[Hopper] was the biggest Tony Perkins fan in town," Tab Hunter recalled.
+Prominent gossip columnists Louella Parsons and Hedda Hopper were fans of Perkins. "[Hopper] was the biggest Tony Perkins fan in town," Tab Hunter recalled.
 "She practically declared him her adopted son in print and was eager to publish anything that would bury those rumors about Tony's 'secret friend' [a euphemism for Hunter and their secret relationship often employed by the press]."
-This also endeared him to Academy Award-winning costume designer Dorothy Jeakins, with whom he worked on Friendly Persuasion and Green Mansions.
-"He had a gift for inciting maternal instinct, particularly in mature women."
+His mannerisms also endeared him to Academy Award-winning costume designer Dorothy Jeakins, with whom he worked on Friendly Persuasion and Green Mansions.